TIBCOSoftware/snappydata/docs/howto/tableauconnect.md

 4. Launch the SnappyData cluster. </br>`./sbin/snappy-start-all.sh`

 ##Step 2: Connect to Tableau Desktop
 1. Download and install **Tableau Desktop v2018.3.x** from the [Tableau Download page](https://www.tableau.com/support/releases/online/2018.3).
 You may also need to register your product.
 2. Open the Tableau Desktop application, on the left panel, from the **To A Server **section, select **Spark SQL connector** option.
 	![Tableau_desktop](../Images/LocateSparkSQL.png)
-3. In the Spark SQL SQL configuration dialogue box, enter the following details:
+3. In the **Spark SQL** configuration dialog box, enter the following details:

 	![Tableau_desktop](../Images/SparkSQL_ConfigWindow1.png)

-	*	Enter the host and port of HiveThrift Server running in lead node of SnappyData Cluster.
+    *	Enter the host/IP of the Lead node in SnappyData cluster.
+The default port used by the Hive thrift server is 10000.
-	*	Select SparkThriftServer option from Type dropdown.
+    *	Select **SparkThriftServer** option from **Type** dropdown.
-	*	Select **username** option from  the **Authentication** dropdown.
+    *	Select **username and password** option from the **Authentication** dropdown.
     *	Set **Transport** field to **SASL**.
-	*	Provide a username in **Username** field.
+    *	Provide a username/password.
+You could choose to use **APP/APP** for username/password if authentication was not configured in the cluster.

     !!!
 Note
 		For more information about Spark SQL configurations, click [here](https://onlinehelp.tableau.com/current/pro/desktop/en-us/examples_sparksql.htm).

 4. Click the **Sign In **button to connect to SnappyData.
 Tableau displays the page where you can browse and select Schema and Tables as per your requirements to create data visualizations.

 	!!!
 Note
-    	The **Sign In** button is disabled, if Simba Spark ODBC Driver is not already installed on your system.
+    	The **Sign In** button is disabled if Simba Spark ODBC Driver is not already installed on your system.
 To enable it, click the **Download and Install the drivers **link and install Simba Spark ODBC Driver.
 Now the **Sign in** button is enabled.